Areas of Interest Guide: Robert Shipp

 This is grave number 3B-123.
 These ‘areas of interest’ are marked on the entry signs in the cemetery.

-Robert Shipp (1861-1935) was born in Warwickshire, England, and arrived in Brisbane with his family on the Young Australia in 1862, at the age of one.
+This tall column in a large family plot contains the grave of Robert Shipp (1861-1935), who was born in Warwickshire, England, and arrived in Brisbane with his family on the Young Australia in 1862, at the age of one year.
 Robert married Margaret Taylor Barclay (1861-1902) in Brisbane in 1881.
-They had nine children.
+They had nine children together.

 Nearby ‘Areas of Interest’

 David Gillies (Gallipoli hero) – Portion 3A

 Thomas and Williamina Mowbray (early East Brisbane) – Portion 3B